-Pisces Horoscope for week of October 1, 2015
+Pisces Horoscope for week of April 28, 2016

 SACRED ADVERTISEMENT.
-The oracle below is excerpted from my book PRONOIA Is the Antidote for Paranoia: How the Whole World Is Conspiring to Shower You with Blessings.
+The oracle below is from my book PRONOIA Is the Antidote for Paranoia: How the Whole World Is Conspiring to Shower You with Blessings.

 One of life's great bounties is its changeableness, which ensures that boredom will never last very long.
 You may underestimate the intensity of your longing for continual transformation, but the universe doesn't.